The Founder’s Journey:

 When I first filed the paperwork for this company, I didn’t have a grand, fully formed vision.

-I just knew I had to create something—or I wouldn’t make it.
+I just knew I had to create something or I wouldn’t make it.

 At the time, it was simple: I just wanted to make cool things and sell them.
 After years of being trapped in a system that restricted me at every turn, I needed to build something where my effort, skill, and innovation weren’t limited by bureaucracy, quotas, or someone else’s approval.

-But as I started down this path, I quickly realized something:
+But as I started down this path, I quickly realized my vision was bigger than my immediate capability.

 Phase 1: The Realization That Pushed Me Further

 As I began designing, it became clear that the things I wanted to make couldn’t be produced to the quality I demanded.
-Compromise is not in my nature—so rather than lowering my standards, I invented the solution.
+Compromise is not in my nature, so rather than lowering my standards, I invented the solution.

-That’s how the Modular Pressure Vessel came to be— because no existing methods could achieve the results I needed.
+That’s how the Modular Pressure Vessel came to be, because no existing methods could achieve the results I needed.

 That one innovation changed everything.
 Suddenly, I wasn’t just thinking about crafting individual products.